 If you're enrolled in this subject please refer to the course guide or speak to your subject coordinator.
 This internship is managed by CareerHub.
 Hard copies of forms will not be accepted.

 If you’re a Media Arts and Production or Journalism student, visit the Film, video and audio production documents page to access information and documentation for your subject of study.

 Voluntary internship documentation

-Voluntary placements are managed via CareerHub.
-Log in and under the ‘Dashboard’ tab you’ll see a link to FASS Voluntary Internships on the left hand side of the screen.
-Paperwork must be in place at least 3 working days before the proposed commencement date.
+Voluntary placements (placements that are neither for assessment or course required) are managed via CareerHub.
+Log in and under the ‘Dashboard’ tab you’ll see a link to UTS Voluntary Placements on the left-hand side of the screen.
+Career Hub Application must be in place at least 3 working days before the proposed commencement date.

 You’ll be covered by UTS personal accident and public liability insurance while you’re on your placement ONLY if the internship is approved by the university.
 This means that all required paperwork is submitted and signed off prior to the commencement of your internship.
 An insurance certificate can be produced for you to take with you to your host organisation.
 Speak to your School Office or subject coordinator for more details.